akka/akka/akka-docs/src/main/paradox/stream/operators/RestartSource/onFailuresWithBackoff.md

 ## Description

 Wraps the given @apidoc[Source] with a @apidoc[Source] that will restart it when it fails using an exponential backoff.
-The backoff resets back to `minbackOff` if there hasn't been a failure within `minBackoff`.
+The backoff resets back to `minBackoff` if there hasn't been a failure within `minBackoff`.

 This @apidoc[Source] will never emit a failure, since the failure of the wrapped @apidoc[Source] is always handled by restarting.
 The wrapped @apidoc[Source] can be completed by completing this @apidoc[Source].